catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/use-cases/rul/adoption-view/architecture.md

 0. **sync federated catalog:** <br/> The federated catalogs are synchronized periodically.
 As a result, the OEM can resolve RuL prognosis function assets that are located at the supplier.

 1. **Invoke RuL skill:** <br/> The consumer invokes the skill by calling the agents API at its own EDC connector (ad hoc or as predefined asset).
 The OEM's EDC connector address must be known.
 Resolving this address is up to the consumer.
-The vehicle id (VIN) is set as parameter for the skill.
+The vehicle ID (VIN) is set as parameter for the skill.

 2. **Delegate sub-skill:** <br/> The skill is delegated to the OEM via EDC connectors.